 Whether you’re using it for a menu, pricing list or program, the half-fold brochure is a convenient way to display lists of information that have slightly more detail than a tri-fold brochure.
-Typically, a half-fold brochure will be on 8.5” x 11” paper, but you can also choose 8.5” x 14”, 11” x 17”, or 11" x 25.5" formats.
+Typically, a half-fold brochure will be on 8.5” x 11” paper, but you can also choose 5.5” x 8.5”, 8.5” x 14”, 11” x 17”, 11" x 25.5", or 12” x 9” formats.
 The larger paper size options would be ideal for displaying a spread of information such as a menu, whether it be for a restaurant or other commercial service menu list.

 Download one of our PDF templates for your selected half-fold brochure size below: